saremeskandary/school-project-react-view/README.md

 *	As a `school`, I can create a **totalScore+subjectName**.
 *	As a `company`, I can read the school documents about its student.

+person can have multiple school and school can have multiple person, so it is a many to many relationship. you can see more about relations in solidity in [this article](https://medium.com/robhitchens/enforcing-referential-integrity-in-ethereum-smart-contracts-a9ab1427ff42).

 ## app defition